WreckNoFear/valorant-piano-midi/README.md

 * This program was designed specifically to play Valorant on a piano using only the piano keys, pedals and buttons binded to keys on a gaming mouse.
 * Computer keys correspond with keys and pedals in a layout optimised for Valorant.
 * Computer keys (X, TAB, G, C, M) were binded to the additional side buttons on the Logitech G503 Hero mouse.
-* There is no run file for this program, so run it using a code editor or terminal/command prompt window as explained below
+* **There is no run file for this program, so run it using a code editor or terminal/command prompt window as explained below**

-# Run the program [Method 1 - Built-in terminal/command prompt]
+# Run the program [Method 1]
 **Ensure that the latest version of `Python 3` is installed and a MIDI piano is connected via a MIDI to USB adapter.**

 **1.** Download all files from GitHub in ZIP file format